 She exhibited The Garden of England, a commission of three major new works for The Queen’s House, Royal Museums Greenwich as the inaugural project of the Royal Museums Greenwich contemporary arts programme.
 As Senior Research Fellow at Manchester Metropolitan University she has curated Pairings a touring exhibition of collaborative practice, which is currently showing at Contemporary Applied Arts in London.
 The International Pairings conference took place at Manchester Metropolitan University in May 2012.

-Collaboration Through Craft (Berg Publishers, ISBN: 9780857853912), a major new publication co-edited by Alice Kettle drawing upon her critical research practice at Manchester Art School, is now available from Bloomsbury publishing.
-Collaboration Through Art offers a challenging new argument for the collaborative power of craft.
-This is a ground-breaking volume which analyses the philosophies, politics and practicalities of collaborative craft work. www.bloomsbury.com
+The Erotic Cloth was published by Bloomsbury in Feb 2018.
+Co-edited with Prof Lesley Millar is shows the sensual aspect to cloth presented through a variety of media such a painting, film and performance.
+Collaboration Through Craft (Berg Publishers, ISBN: 9780857853912), a publication co-edited by Alice Kettle draws upon her critical research practice at Manchester Art School into cross disciplinary practices.
+This volume is available from Bloomsbury publishing.
+This is a ground-breaking volume analyses the philosophies, politics and practicalities of collaborative craft work. www.bloomsbury.com

-Her work is held in major collections in the UK and abroad including the Crafts Council, London, Whitworth Art Gallery, Manchester and the Museo Internationale delle Arti Applicate, Oggi, Turin, Italy.
+Her work is held in major collections in the UK and abroad including the International Slavery Museum Liverpool, the Crafts Council, London, Whitworth Art Gallery, Manchester and the Museo Internationale delle Arti Applicate, Oggi, Turin, Italy.
 Commissions for architectural spaces include the National Library of Australia, the Scottish High Court, Edinburgh, Gloucester Cathedral, Winchester Cathedral, the School of Music and Drama at Manchester University and Winchester Discovery Centre.

-Alice is Professor in Textiles in MIRIAD Research Centre, Manchester School of Art at Manchester University.
-She is also a Visiting Professor at the Centre for For Real World Learning at the University of Winchester.
+Alice is Professor of Textile Arts, Manchester School of Art at Manchester Metropolitan University.
+She is also a Visiting Professor at the Centre for Real World Learning at the University of Winchester.